hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 ```

 ### 1. AWS Management Console
-As a normal human being I selected all these 100 files in the file dialog of AWS Management Console and waited for **5 minutes** to upload 100 of them.
+As a normal human being I selected all these 100 files in the file dialog of the AWS Management Console and waited for **5 minutes** to upload 100 of them.
 Horrible.

 > The rest of the tests were run on an old 2012 MacBook Air with 4vCPUs.

 ### 2. aws s3 sync
-`aws s3 sync` command is cool when you only want to upload the missing files or make the remote part in sync with a local one.
+A `aws s3 sync` command is cool when you only want to upload the missing files or make the remote part in sync with a local one.
 In case when a bucket is empty a sequential upload will happen, but will it be fast enough?

 ```bash
 time aws s3 sync . s3://test-ntdvps